lluis90badia/lbadialabwork/syria_final_project/README.md

 As the years went by, there was a change of dynamics when the Civil War started (from European to closer Arab countries) except for Germany and Turkey (not considered an Arab country).
 Therefore, not only the proximity but cultural and religious roots seem quite strong when determining which country to head.

 <p align="center"><img src="https://github.com/lluis90badia/lbadialabwork/blob/main/syria_final_project/images/ref_demographics.PNG"  height="400"></p>

-It is also important to remark that, in front of the increase of the refugee turnout at the gates of the European countries, the European Union had to elaborate a plan to solve that dramatic and complex situation.
-That is why they would distribute that population between the member States.
-However, some of them (especially from the eastern part) were reluctant to those policies, given that their governments were implementing anti-immigration measures.

 About